tfh0007/Air-Traffic-Controller-Application/CustomerInterface/ReadMe.md

 About the files and classes in this folder

-To run the Customer interface run log_in_Screen through java.
+To run the Customer interface run AirTrafficControllerDriver.java through java.

 Class log_in_Screen.java function as the main log in screen for customers